Skip to Main Content Jump to Main Content Skip to Search Jump to Search

 It will be hard to hold yourself back while browsing the impressive selection at Hampden’s Atomic Books!

 Baltimore boasts a thriving creative community, so your souvenirs are bound to be anything but boring.
-You’ll find hidden vintage gems at Hampden’s Hunting Ground, Balto and Wishbone Reserve.
+You’ll find hidden vintage gems at Hampden’s Doubledutch Boutique, Balto and Wishbone Reserve.
 While in the neighborhood, bibliophiles should stop by Atomic Books, which offers “literary finds for mutated minds.”
 This eclectic bookstore serves as the fan mail collection center for famed Baltimore native, artist and filmmaker John Waters and features a cozy bar in the back for hosting events.

 Woman viewing art at Creative Alliance